All girls aged 12 to 13 are offered HPV (human papilloma virus) vaccination as part of the NHS childhood vaccination programme.

 Learn more about how the HPV vaccine is given.

-Can girls who missed HPV vaccination still have it?
+Can girls who missed HPV vaccination still have it at a later age?

-Girls can have the HPV vaccination on the NHS up to age of 18.
+Girls can have the HPV vaccination on the NHS up to their eighteenth birthday.

 Girls who have the HPV vaccination after the age of 15 will need three doses as the response to two doses is not so good in older girls.